How to Translate Slack Messages in Real Time

 Team Plan for Visibility

-- Per-member character limits so no one exceeds budget
+- Per-member token limits so no one exceeds budget

 - Role management (admin / member)